mikamautnerrohde/researchproject/rp-project-manual.md

 7. Reflect on and describe the limitations and implications of the research project.

 ## Roles within the project
 To reach these goals, the student will work together with a supervisor, an assessor within the institute hosting the Research Project (the so-called internal assessor) and an assessor outside of the institute hosting the Research Project (the so-called external assessor).
-At least one of these assessors should be a senior scientist employed at UvA who is formally known as the _examiner_ of the project.
+At least one of these assessors should be a senior scientist employed at UvA who is formally labeled as the _examiner_ of the project.

 The supervisor can be a PhD candidate or a more senior researcher who works in the hosting research group.
 The internal assessor should be a researcher within the hosting research group who has a doctoral degree.
 It is possible for a single person to take on both the supervisor and internal assessor roles, as long as all of the above requirements are met.